Pierre-Henri Bunel: Yugoslav Wars

+Writer

-In 2002, he collaborated in the book by Thierry Meyssan, Le Pentagate, for which he wrote chapter 4 entitled "The effect of a shaped charge."
-The book disputes the official version of the attack on the Pentagon in 2001 and alleges that the attack was made by a missile.
+In 2001 he authored a book on NATO war crimes and another book on Islamic extremism.
+In 2002, he collaborated in the book by Thierry Meyssan, Le Pentagate, for which he wrote chapter 4 titled The effect of a shaped charge, which disputes the official version of the attack on the Pentagon in 2001 and alleges that the attack was made by a missile.

 He has also translated into French the works of David Ray Griffin, a philosopher of religion and philosophy, who contests the official version of the September 11 attacks.